MRC-Epid-it24/intake24/docs/overview/get-started.md

 # Get started

-This section briefly describes how to configure, build and start the Intake24 components.
+Section briefly describes how to configure, build and start the Intake24 components for development and production deployment.

 ## Repository